Sail Away To A Kid-Friendly Island Holiday in Bintan Resorts!

 There is no better place to slow down and recharge than at Lagoi Beach.
 As the only public beach in Bintan Resorts, parents can kick back and relax on an airbag, and quench their thirst with a fresh coconut.
 For the young and young at heart, hop on a mini-car with lights, known as an Odong Odong, or a mini train to explore Plaza Lagoi.

-Just a stone’s throw away from Plaza Lagoi is the Lagoi Bay Lantern Park that features an underwater theme and larger-than-life-size lanterns.
+Just a stone’s throw away from Plaza Lagoi is the Lagoi Bay Lantern Park (Update: No longer in operation) that features an underwater theme and larger-than-life-size lanterns.
 Each of the 21 brightly lit lanterns showcase an endangered marine or land animal that calls Indonesia home.

 No beach resort getaway is complete without an afternoon or two spent frolicking in the water.
 Chill Cove @ Treasure Bay Bintan is home to the Crystal Lagoon, the first and largest manmade saltwater lagoon in Southeast Asia.
 Spanning more than six hectares, the lagoon offers a wide range of water activities which you can enjoy without having to worry about waves, rocks or jellyfish.
 For those who prefer to stay dry, Chill Cove @ Treasure Bay Bintan also features a good selection of land activities, from mangrove kayaking to ATV rides.